istio/istio.io/content/en/docs/setup/upgrade/index.md

 ## Canary upgrades

-The recommended upgrade method is to do a canary deployment of the control plane, and slowly migrate traffic to the new version.
-This allows making safe changes and monitor the impact on the mesh before moving all traffic over.
+Upgrading Istio can be done by first running a canary deployment of the new control plane, allowing you to monitor the effect of the upgrade with a small percentage of the workloads, before migrating all of the traffic to the new version.
+This is much safer than doing an in place upgrade and is the recommended upgrade method.

-To support canary deployments, Istio has an installation setting named `revision`.
-Using this option, you can deploy independent control planes.
-Each revision will have its own Deployment, Service, etc.
+When installing Istio, the `revision` installation setting can be used to deploy multiple independent control planes at the same time.
+A canary version of an upgrade can be started by installing the new Istio version's control plane next to the old one, using a different `revision` setting.
+Each revision is a full Istio control plane implementation with its own `Deployment`, `Service`, etc.

 ### Control plane

-To install a new revision, named `canary` for example, set the `revision` field:
+If we want to install a new revision, which we call `canary`, we can must set the `revision` field:

+{{< text bash >}}
-`istioctl install --set revision=canary`.
+$ istioctl install --set revision=canary
+{{< /text >}}

-After this runs, see there are two deployments running side-by-side:
+After running the command, you will have two control plane deployments running side-by-side:

 {{< text bash >}}
 $ kubectl get pods -n istio-system